 They use data science to uncover the most important trends driving the economy.
 Because of this they are able to find companies most impacted by trends.

 Simply put, this makes it easy for the user to identify which companies to invest in.
-Check out our trade rooms if you want to see live trading in action.
+Check out our trade room if you want to see live trading in action.

 Do you know what a motif is?
 Our Motif Investing review answers that question.
 In a nutshell, motifs are groupings of stocks that are based on a single idea or value.
 A motif makes up a basket of up to 30 stocks or ETFs, that reflect an investment theme, market insight or innovative trend.